-ASAPbio is a scientist-driven initiative to promote the productive use of preprints in the life sciences.
+ASAPbio (Accelerating Science and Publication in biology) is a scientist-driven initiative to promote the productive use of preprints in the life sciences.

 Board of Directors

 Ron Vale (President)

 Cynthia Wolberger (Vice President)

 James Fraser (Secretary & Treasurer)

 ASAPbio was created as a focal point for engaging the biology community in a discussion about the role that preprints (see video below) could play in communicating results in the life sciences.
 The original purpose of ASAPbio was to gather major stakeholders (junior and senior scientists, academic chairs/administrators, scientific societies, publishers, and private and public funders) at HHMI Headquarters outside Washington DC on February 16/17, 2016.
 Recognizing the limitations in physical attendance, we made the entirety of the meeting available through live streaming, and this footage is now archived online.